MatthewFallon/nh-stream/computer.md

     - Use 2 for the intro before turning on mics or before service starts
     - Use 5 after service or simply leave the camera running until end of stream
     - Use 6 to play a preset video during service with sound on the TVs
-- v - Set the tv output to black.
+- (not currently included) v - Set the tv output to black.
 Setting the screens to black can be helpful on initial set up.
 Make sure to unset it later for service.

 - b - Switch between camera and powerpoint view for the TVs.
 Also used by the powerpoint clicker.
 - < - Used to move backward in the powerpoint.
-- > - Used to move forwards in the powerpoint
+- /> - Used to move forwards in the powerpoint